ttauveron/terraform-move-helper/README.md

 - **Accuracy**: Reduces the risk of human error when matching destroyed and created resources.
 - **Prevents Resource Re-creation**: Helps avoid unnecessary resource destruction and recreation, preventing downtime and potential data loss.
 - **Scalability**: Handles large infrastructure refactors, where manually matching resources would be impractical.
+- **Safety**: Refuses to guess when candidates are weak or ambiguous.

 ---